 When Lady Catherine Elderly meets her captor, Sean Culhane, her first thoughts are of Milton’s poetry:

 Less than Archangel ruined…”PARADISE LOST, JOHN MILTON

 To be honest, I wasn’t comfortable with a lot of things in the book.
-Even so, Stormfire is enthralling.
+Regardless, Stormfire is enthralling.
 Even those who hate this book can’t say it’s boring.

 Final Analysis of Stormfire

-There are many detractors of Stormfire, so in its defense, I’ll say this: this isn’t a sweet romance.
+There are many detractors of Christine Monson’s controversial bodice ripper.
+In its defense, I say this: Stormfire isn’t supposed to be a sweet romance.
 It’s an old-school historical romance novel, a bodice ripper, and I use the term with great affection.